vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/vtex-composable-components.md

   </tr>
   <tr>
     <td>Channel Management</td>
-    <td>At VTEX, we have <a href="https://help.vtex.com/en/tracks/unified-commerce-strategies--3WGDRRhc3vf1MJb9zGncnv/2LGAiUnHES1enjHsfi8fI3">Unified Commerce Strategies</a> to deal with different sales channels.
+    <td>VTEX supports <a href="https://help.vtex.com/en/tracks/unified-commerce-strategies--3WGDRRhc3vf1MJb9zGncnv/2LGAiUnHES1enjHsfi8fI3">Unified Commerce Strategies</a> to deal with different sales channels.
 Merchants can sell through multiple channels including directly from their website, physical stores, Sales App, and more.
 This strategy allows all the data (order processing, payment transactions, etc.) to be shared between channels and accessible from the Admin.
 Besides that, order processing and fulfillment can be mixed between channels.
 For instance, an ecommerce sale can have the option to pick up specific items in the physical store, or a physical store sale can be delivered to the customer’s address.<br><br>
-      Among the available sales channel options, we have the <a href="https://help.vtex.com/en/tutorial/marketplace-strategies-at-vtex--tutorials_402">Marketplace Strategies</a>, which allows merchants to sell products on marketplaces, or for their store to become a marketplace and sell products from sellers.</td>
+      Among the available sales channel options, we support <a href="https://help.vtex.com/en/tutorial/marketplace-strategies-at-vtex--tutorials_402">Marketplace Strategies</a>, which allows merchants to sell products on marketplaces, or for their store to become a marketplace and sell products from sellers.</td>
     <td>Built-in</td>
   </tr>
   <tr>